alephium/docs/docs/dapps/programming-model.md

 Please see
 [here](/dapps/interact-with-contracts#txscript-transactions) for a
 more concrete example of how to interact with smart contract using `TxScript`.
-To better understand how assets flows from the inputs through `Txscript` into the (fixed/generated) outputs, please read [Flow of Assets](/ralph/asset-permission-system#flow-of-assets).
+To better understand how assets flow from the inputs through `Txscript` into the (fixed/generated) outputs, please read [Flow of Assets](/ralph/asset-permission-system#flow-of-assets).